SeanJM/animate/README.md

     }

-When we add ._animated-in, we get a nice opacity transition--but take it away, and the menu disapears instantly.
+When we add ._animated-in, we get a nice opacity transition--but take it away, and the menu disapears.
+This is where the script comes into play.

-So, the problem is fairly clear--we need an outro class inbetween the hidden state and the visible state.
-This is where this script comes in, solving this problem.
+We need an outro class inbetween the hidden state and the visible state.
+Which is removed once the animation is finished.

 #### The Intro Animation

-When you have an element which you want to be animated, let's say a toggle for a dropdown menu.
-You would want to have it's 'start' animated.
-You would then do:

-    animate(el).start();

-This would add a class of '_animated-in' to the selected element.
+    animate().start(el[,callback]);
+    animate().out(el[,callback]);

+In the case of the outro animation the callback is executed after the animation.

 #### Example CSS